 The Treasury offers a range of curriculum workshops including Ancient Greece for KS2 pupils, and Chinese New Year for KS1 pupils.
 The Treasury hosts regular exhibitions and participates in events such as Museums Take Over Day, where Year 6 pupils create their own ‘pop up’ art show inspired by the Treasury collections.
 The children produce artwork and spend the day framing and hanging an exhibition, before hosting a ‘private view’ for their parents in the afternoon.

-Senior boys provide individual reading support to local pupils to support literacy, and lead a debating club at Twyford St Mary’s CofE Primary School.
+Senior pupils provide individual reading support to local pupils to support literacy, and lead a debating club at Twyford St Mary’s CofE Primary School.
 The Head of English also hosts a Creative Writing Club for all ages and abilities.